-- 1. Locate the Y-valve mounted on the aft wall inside the console.
+- 1. Locate the Y-valve behind the access plate on the aft wall inside the console.
 Place the Y-valve handle in the deck pump-out position (handle pointed up). - 2.
-Remove the cap from the deck pump-out fitting located forward on the starboard gunwale. - 3.
+Remove the cap from the deck pump-out fitting located on the starboard gunwale. - 3.
 Connect a vacuum hose from a pump-out station to the deck fitting and run until the reservoir is empty. - 4.
 Replace the cap on the deck pump-out fitting.